jhell96/eigen-facial-recognition/README.md

 # eigen-facial-recognition
 An Implementation of Eigenfaces for Facial Recognition

-Requires: Numpy, Matplotlib, and Opencv.
+Requires: Numpy, Matplotlib, Sklearn, and Opencv.